Built-in Plugin

 type: vscode:go

-# Tasks that can execute after entering development environment
+# Tasks that can be executed after entering the development environment

 - name: ls